• Engineers gather at PAE's Portland, Oregon headquarters in 1999.

 The early part of the decade, however, brought the region-wide sting of a rapid fall in the local tech industry.
 “Our Tektronix work stopped in a single phone call and everybody’s was stopped within a week,” reported one senior engineer.
 The lesson was well taken by new president, Carl Urben.

-By 1986, when the firm officially became PAE Consulting Engineers, its mix of projects still included clean rooms and technology research facilities but was far more diversified and included commercial high-rises, government buildings, healthcare facilities, and a few college and university projects.
+By 1986, when the firm officially became PAE Consulting Engineers, its mix of projects still included clean rooms and technology research facilities, but was far more diversified.
+It included commercial high-rises, government buildings, healthcare facilities, and a few college and university projects.

 1990s